Alo (Skins series 6)

 "Alo" is the seventh episode of the sixth series of the British teen drama Skins.
 It first aired on E4 in the UK on 5 March 2012.
 The episode is told from the point of view of characters Alo Creevey.

 Alo still has no idea that Mini is carrying his baby.
-Fed up of trying to get back to the fun times they used to have, he attempts to get over Mini by hooking up with a new girl, Poppy Champion.
+He attempts to get over Mini by hooking up with a new girl, Poppy Champion.
 She's perfect for Alo and Mini is soon a distant memory.
-Franky's attempts to make him see sense fall on deaf ears, but Alo's childish choices come back to haunt him and he's soon out of his depth.
-In a lot of trouble and with nobody to turn to, the boy who stubbornly refused to grow up may have finally run out of time...
+Franky's attempts to make him see sense fall on deaf ears, but Alo's choices come back to haunt him and he's soon out of his depth.

 Plot

 In an effort to get over Mini, Alo starts to pursue a relationship with Poppy Champion, a petite girl who flirted with him at a rave.
 He takes her for a picnic lunch in the woods in his tractor, and while there, they share a kiss, and Alo asks if she will be his girlfriend.
 Poppy agrees, and, after performing a dance number to Martin Solveig's "Hello", while wearing only their underwear, they go upstairs to have sex.
 However, as Alo is in the middle of the act, he notices several childish toys and posters lining the walls and furniture, and then a school uniform hanging in Poppy's wardrobe, which has a crest on the lapel that he recognises.
 Suddenly frightened, he stops the sex at once and demands to know how old Poppy is, and she reveals she is thirteen.
 Alo, horrified that he is now technically a paedophile, tells Poppy that she is too immature to understand what they did wrong.
 He flees from her house, narrowly avoiding her parents arguing in the kitchen.